 One of my passions is to build a love of stories and a love of reading in both the kids.
 And I want that love to include a wide range of stories.
 I don’t want the kids to be “put-off” reading classics because the langauge is a bit different or because they don’t understand all of the events.
 I think exposing the kids to condensed versions of the classic stories helps to prevent this.
 They have already got a love for stories like Black Beauty, Little Women, Oliver’s Twist.
 They are learning some of the older words and afterwards they are not as intimidated by a larger, thicker, more complex version of the story.

 From time to time the lovely people at Collins Primary send us a few books for us to use.
 This copy of Little Women was included in one of our bundle of books.
 I was not paid for this post and I am under no obligation to write anything.
 I am sharing about this book because my daughter has enjoyed it and I think it is a great way to introduce a classic story to younger kids.

-I have included Affiliate links.
+I do include Affiliate links.
 If you follow an affiliate link and go on to purchase that product, I will be paid a very small commission, however your cost will remain the same.
-I only include affiliate links for products that we own, use and love.
+I only include affiliate links for products that we use and love.